Aaron98990/ways-of-the-game/goalkeeper.md

 > Non-dangerous protective equipment, for example headgear, facemasks and knee and arm protectors made of soft, lightweight padded material is permitted, as are goalkeepers’ caps and sports spectacles.
 > Law 4

+## Restarts

+Football rules reminded me of this.
+Any player, incluing goalkeepers, can take any restart if it belongs to their team.